 Fugitive Emissions: Methane - This category of emissions includes losses of methane from Entergy's natural gas distribution system and Entergy's natural gas storage facility.
-Losses of methane from the distribution system were estimated using the Gas Research Institute's protocol which USEPA may adopt as its standard methodology for quantifying these emissions.
+Losses of methane from the distribution system were estimated using the Gas Research Institute's protocol.
 This protocol uses input data such as miles of pipe and number of services (steel, coated, and plastic), number of meters (commercial and residential) and gas vented to estimate methane emissions from these types of distribution systems.
 The emissions from the storage facility were estimated, using Tier 1 factors for natural gas storage for both vented and fugitive natural gas.
-In 2013, this category represented 0.2% of the corporate total.
+In 2014, this category represented 0.2% of the corporate total.